War of the Worlds Immersive Theatre Experience London (Review)

-*The law requires me to declare third party partnerships at the top of any articles written in collaboration with a brand.
-We were invited to experience this show free of charge in return for an honest review.
+*We were invited to experience this show free of charge in return for an honest review.
 However, I did not receive payment for this post, and all opinion and words are my own.
 Images are courtesy of the experience organisers.

 Growing up in the eighties, my best friend Janice was obsessed with the War of the Worlds LP.
 If you grew up in the eighties you’ll know what an LP is.
 If not, imagine a spotify playlist of only one artist, including all the songs you’ve never heard played on the radio.
 Only on a large vinyl disc.
 That you play with a needle on a turntable.
 I joke, but when Janice and were 15 we would spend Friday evenings in her parents’ annexe lifting and replacing the needle so that we could perfect the lyrics to Jeff Wayne’s iconic soundtrack of H.G.
 Wells 1898 sci-fi novel The War of the Worlds.
 (Hoooo-waaaaaaaah).

 I’ve thought about Janice a lot recently as I’ve done the same thing with my kids (only with the advantage of the digital shuffle) in preparation for taking them to a brand new immersive theatre experience of The War of the Worlds by theatre company dotdotdot on London.
 Finding something that my teenagers love (apart from the xBox and their Snapchat accounts) can be tricky, so I wasn’t holding my breath.
 But something in the music appealed to my son, and he and my 15 year old daughter both liked the idea of virtual reality in a theatre, so we booked.
 I’m glad we did.